 Covers actual computer operations, giving the student experience handling and setting up disk and tape file runs.
-He will also learn card reader and printer operations.

-Prerequisite: Concurrent enrollment in DPR 101 and DPR 106 and consent of instructor.
+The student will also learn card reader and printer operations.
+Prerequisite: Prior or concurrent enrollment in DPR 101 and DPR 106 and consent of

-DPR 137 Internship/Computer Operator Field Project (1-15)
+DPR 137 Internship/Computer 3 hrs.
+Operator Field Project (1-15)

 Provides students with coordinated computer operations or related experience in a data processing installation.
-Case studies will be used in the event that training stations are not available.
+Case studies will be used in the event that training stations are not available

-DPR 140 Report Program Generator 3 hrs.
-(RPG Programming) (2-2)
+DPR 140 RPG II 3 hrs.
+Programming (2-2)

-Experience in writing, testing, debugging, and documenting programs for business applications using a report writing type language (RPG).
+Gives experience in writing, testing, debugging, and documenting programs for business applications using a report writing-type language (RPG II).

-Prerequisite: DPR 101 and DPR 106 with grade of "C" or better or consent of instructor.
+Prerequisite: DPR 101 and DPR 106 with grade of "C" or better, or consent of instructor.

-DPR 142 PL/1 Programming 3 hrs.
-Language (2-2)
+DPR 142 PL/1 Programming Language (2-2)

-Programming techniques in the PL/1 language will be developed for a wide variety of programs of both a business and a non-business nature.
+Programming techniques in the PL/1 language will be developed for a wide variety of programs of both a business and a nonbusiness nature.

-Prerequisite: DPR 101 and DPR 106 with grade of "C" or better or consent of instructor.
+Prerequisite: DPR 101 and DPR 106 with grade of "C" or better, or consent of instructor.